Philippine literature in Spanish: Formative stage (1800–1873)

 During his stay as Vicar General of the Archdiocese of Manila, Fr.
 Pedro Peláez, S.J., (1812–1863) founded the El Católico Filipino, a journal of religious nature.
 While serving the said post, he also taught at the University of Santo Tomas and acted as a correspondent to La Generación, a journal published in Madrid.
 In his works, Peláez worked much to the defense of his fellow Filipinos.

 Though it was first printed anonymously, a flyer published in Madrid in 1862 entitled "Documentos importantes para la cuestión pendiente sobre la provisión de curatos en Filipinas" was also attributed to him.
 It was also Peláez who first used the term perla de oriente to refer to the Philippines.
 This was made popular later by José Rizal in his last poem and the modern translation into Filipino by the national anthem.
 The term was first used in 1855 in his work entitled "Sermón de San Andrés".

 With the death of Peláez, another priest continued the battle for self-identity in the person of Fr.
 José Apolonio Burgos (1837–1877).
 Burgos was a student of Peláez at UST.
 A year after an earthquake of 1863 that took the life of his teacher, he graced the Madrid journal La Verdad with "Manifesto que a la noble Nación Española dirigen los leales filipinos" to defend the heavy criticisms of the regular priests against the Filipinos of that time.
 He was also able to publish "El Eco Filipino" in order to reiterate the call of reform to the Philippine government and hierarchy.

-His other notable works are "Mare Magnum" (1851), "Estado de Filipinas a la llegada de los españoles" (witten in 1871 but published posthomustly in 1894), "Ciencias y costumbres de los filipinos" (1868), "Cuentos y leyendas filipinas" (1860), "Es verdad los milagros" (1860) and "Los Reyes Filipinos".
+His other notable works are "Mare Magnum" (1851), "Estado de Filipinas a la llegada de los españoles" (written in 1871 but published posthumously in 1894), "Ciencias y costumbres de los filipinos" (1868), "Cuentos y leyendas filipinas" (1860), "Es verdad los milagros" (1860) and "Los Reyes Filipinos".

 With the opening of the Suez Canal, many Spaniards came to the Philippines.
 Some even studied in the islands which gave birth to some publications like La Oceanía Española, El Comercio and La Voz de España.